 Table 1: Annual Cost of Travel to Low Earth Orbit

-Transporting ten astronauts a year to Low Earth Orbit would cost $700 million at the current list price charged by the Russians, which is pricey, but not unmanageable.
+Transporting ten astronauts a year to Low Earth Orbit would cost $700 million at the old list price charged by the Russians.
 But the cost of transporting 100 astronauts is $7 billion (virtually all of NASA’s current budget for human spaceflight).
 If we were to get so ambitious as to consider putting 1,000 astronauts in space at the current list price, the total cost to just get them to the International Space Station would hit $70 billion and then jumps to $700 billion if we attempted another order of magnitude jump to a total of 10,000 per year.
-Of course, the Russians would probably offer us a volume discount to spend a vast fortune to benefit their economy, but you get the point.
+The Russians won’t be carrying our astronauts in the future, so this is the upper boundary for travel cost to LEO.

-The cost of future private sector launches by US companies may well reduce this price by over 70% to something on the order of $20 million per person (assuming a number that is still speculative).
+As noted, SpaceX successfully launched two astronauts to the ISS in 2020 and Elon Musk has promised to get the cost down to $20 million per person.
 Yet this is a cost that is still prohibitively expensive to put more than a few dozen astronauts in space.
 For example, launching 500 astronauts to LEO at SpaceX’s breakthrough price point of $20 million per person is still going to cost $10 billion.
-Going big and launching 10,000 astronauts to LEO at $20 million per person would cost $200 billion, a vast sum, even though it would generate savings of over $500 billion when compared to what we would pay the Russians for a similar volume of passengers to LEO.
+Going big and launching 10,000 astronauts to LEO at $20 million per person would cost $200 billion, a vast sum, even though it would generate savings of over $500 billion when compared to what the Russians would have charged.